manuelsherrera/lab-vue-c-ironcontacts/README.md

 The producer asked you to add two new buttons to help them sort their contacts.
 When you click on one of the buttons, it should **sort the table by `name`** (alphabetically), and when you click the other, it should **sort by `popularity`** (highest first).

-Once you have sorted the array, remember to update the ref variable holding the contacts.
+Once you have sorted the array, remember to update the variable `contacts` of `data`.

 This is what you should have at the end of this iteration: